-- a) 415 Elizabeth Street: The property located at 415 Elizabeth Street, also referred to as 'Village Square,' should, as part of any future development: - retain the existing façades located immediately adjacent to a public right-of-way; - (ii) retain the cultural heritage resources at 415/417 Elizabeth Street, 423 Elizabeth Street and 416 Pearl Street; and - (iii) retain an open space element internal to the site which may be in the form of a Privately-Owned Publicly Accessible Space (POPS) and/or parkland dedication required under The Planning Act as part of a comprehensive development. - b) 535, 559 and 601 Brant Street: The properties located at 535, 559 and 601 Brant Street shall, as part of any future development, retain the planned function of the property as a major retail centre that serves the day-to-day needs of Downtown residents and employees which shall include: - (i) retaining, at minimum, all existing retail and service commercial and office floor area; and - (ii) retaining a food store function. - c) 374 and 380 Martha Street: The properties located at 374 and 380 Martha Street, and identified in Appendix I of this Plan, may be the subject of a future site-specific amendment.
+- a) 415 Elizabeth Street: The property located at 415 Elizabeth Street, also referred to as 'Village Square,' shallshould, as part of any future development: - retain the existing façades located immediately adjacent to a public right-of-way; - (ii) designate retain the cultural heritage resources at 415/417 Elizabeth Street, 423 Elizabeth Street and 416 Pearl Street, under The Ontario Heritage Act; and - (iii) provide retain an public open space element internal to the site which may be in the form of a Privately-Owned Publicly Accessible Space (POPS) and/or parkland dedication required under The Planning Act as part of a comprehensive development to the satisfaction of the City.

+- b) 535, 559 and 601 Brant Street: The properties located at 535, 559 and 601 Brant Street shall, as part of any future development, retain the planned function of the property as a major retail centre that serves the day-to-day needs of Downtown residents and employees which shall include: - (i) retaining, at minimum, all existing retail and service commercial and office floor area; and - (ii) retaining a food store function. - c) 374 and 380 Martha Street: The properties located at 374 and 380 Martha Street, and identified in Appendix I of this Plan, may be the subject of a future site-specific amendment.
 The amendment may be incorporated at the time of approval of this Plan by the Region of Halton or as part of an Official Plan amendment associated with the implementation of an approved Downtown Area Specific Plan.